EricMFink/CivPro/_casebook/chap3.md

 #### Note on _Mottley_

 On remand, the Kentucky court held that the 1906 statute did not apply to the Mottleys' free passes and ordered the railroad to continue honoring the settlement agreement. [_Louisville & Nashville R. Co. v.
-Mottley_](https://emfink.net/CivilProcedure/assets/materials/subject-matter-jurisdiction/Mottley_KyCtApp_1909.pdf), 133 Ky.
+Mottley_](https://emfink.net/CivilProcedure/assets/casebook/Mottley-KyCtApp-1909.pdf), 133 Ky.
 652 (1909).
 The case made its way back to the U.S. Supreme Court, which once again ruled against the Mottleys.
 Holding that the 1906 statute rendered the agreement to provide free passes illegal, the Court reversed the order granting specific performance. [_Louisville & Nashville R. Co. v.
 Mottley_](https://scholar.google.com/scholar_case?case=15541627978206243212), 219 US 467 (1911).
 That opinion did not entirely foreclose the possibility of some other remedy for the Mottleys:

 > Whether, without enforcing the contract in suit, the defendants in error may, by some form of proceeding against the railroad company, recover or restore the rights they had when the railroad collision occurred is a question not before us, and we express no opinion on it.

 However, there is no record of anything further transpiring in the case.

+Apart from the case for which he is remembered today, Erasmus Mottley was apparently "a prominent and influential business man" and unsuccessful candidate for public office.
+E. Polk Johnson, [_A History of Kentucky & Kentuckians_](https://play.google.com/books/reader?id=FXQUAAAAYAAJ&pg=GBS.PA1145.w.4.0.0_1693), vol. 2 (Lewis Publishing Co.
+1912).

 </div>